Analyzer1x7000/Kestrel/README.md

     WindowsUpdates        : Get installed windows updates
-    BrowserExtensions     : Get list of extensions for Chrome and Firefox KrbSessions           : Get list of kerberos sessions
+    BrowserExtensions     : Get list of extensions for Chrome and Firefox KrbSessions           : Get list of kerberos sessions Recall                : Gathers screenshots and other data from Microsoft's Recall feature
 ```